katelloyd83/sound-fundamentals/modules/week-3/_posts/2013-01-01-DAW-Techniques.md

 ## Mute Unused Audio

 For this assignment, I would encourage you to mute any unused audio (i.e. audio sections before and after your chosen 60-90 second section).
 This way, you can keep the audio around, in case you decide you want it later.
-Likewise, there will be lots of times while working in a DAW, where you may not want to delete audio regions, so that you can continue to have access to them, but where you want them muted.
+Likewise, there will be lots of times while working in a DAW where you may not want to delete audio regions, so that you can continue to have access to them, but have them muted.

-1. To mute an audio region in Reaper, select the region by clicking in it.
+1. To mute an audio region in Reaper, select the region by clicking on it.
 2. Then right-click the region, under the "Item Settings" sub-menu, select the "Mute" option.
 (You can also press "option+m" [mac] or "alt+m" [win])

 ![Mute option in region sub-menu](../imgs/mute.png "Mute option in region sub-menu")